divshot/divshot-cli/README.md

 divshot config:remove [key]
 ```

-Remove a value from the config file.
+Remove a value from your Divshot.io app config file.
+See [Divshot.io configuration reference](http://docs.divshot.io/guides/configuration) for more details on these values.

 ### create